This site is provided and sponsored by

 400m upriver from Michael Creek.
 The creek has changed course at the bottom and now runs

 through the bush downriver from the original creekbed.
-The lower section of the track has been obliterated
+Graham is in the process

 The odd large orange triangle on dead spars mark the route from the 450m contour to